Holmdel High School: Controversy

 While attending an off-site pre-season football training camp in the summer of 1989 at Camp Green Lane located in Pennsylvania, senior members of the Holmdel Hornets Football team were alleged to have committed acts of "hazing," forcing underclassmen (mostly sophomores) to remove their clothing and play a game of Twister.
 The event was videotaped.
 The Record of November 12, 1989, is quoted as stating that "some coaches reportedly were disciplined."
 The incident also appeared on an episode of A Current Affair, a news tabloid show on WNYW, Fox Television, in 1989.
 As a result of the incident, all of the school's 85 football players reportedly were ordered to undergo mental health counseling.
 In 1991, the sophomores who had been hazed (then seniors) went 9-2 and were the runner up for the Central Jersey Group II state sectional title.

 In 1997, Holmdel High School had an additional incident of hazing in the news, related to the soccer team.
 More than 200 people attended a Board of Education meeting after hazing reports surfaced.
 Many were angry that someone had complained about hazing.
 "Soccer is not a sport of the timid," a mother told the board, according to the Asbury Park Press.

 In September 2005, a lawsuit was filed against the Holmdel Board of Education on behalf of a lesbian student claiming that she had been abused and assaulted by fellow students, including an incident where she injured her ankle after being pushed down a stairway.

 In Fall 2005, six-year head football coach Joe O'Connor stepped down in protest against the school administration's reinstatement of a player he had dismissed from the team.
 In a show of support for O'Connor's stand, all nine assistant football coaches resigned as well.

 In October 2013, Laurie Cancalosi, an openly gay physical education teacher at Holmdel, was awarded $800,000 in a wrongful termination lawsuit that also alleged that the district had created a hostile work environment.

 In May 2018, Kenilworth Public Schools superintendent Thomas Tramaglini was charged for lewdness, littering, and public defecation after being caught defecating on the Holmdel High School track after police and school officials found human feces near the bleachers "daily".

+In January 2024, superintendent J. Scott Cascone had described Teaching While Muslim, a website about Muslim heritage that had been used in the district as a resource for Muslim Heritage Month, as including material that was "biased and antisemitic", after community members had raised concerns about political content on the site related to Palestine, Sudan and Israel.
+The director of the organization behind Teaching While Muslim criticized the superintendent's response, saying that labeling the content as antisemitic was a way of silencing the organization and preventing inclusivity in education.

 Administration

-The school's principal is Dr. Matthew Kukoda.
-His administration team includes two assistant principals.
+The school's principal is Michael-John Herits.
+His administration team includes the assistant principal.